dev-ay/LiveProject/README.md

 ___

 ## OVERVIEW
-This is an agile live project I participated in at the Tech Academy for a production clock-in software.
+This is an Agile/SCRUM live project that I participated in at the Tech Academy for a production clock-in software.
+The overall project occurs over many months, but my participation was for a single 2-week sprint.
+This Readme only lists the stories assigned to me.

 **Product Features:**
 <img align="right" src="/img/SI-Day-Week-tiny.png" alt="Calendar Thumbnail"/>